 A trip to this North Indian hill station will always remain incomplete without visiting the Hadimba Devi temple.
 Situated in the Dhungri village, this popular and very old shrine is dedicated to Hadimba – the wife of Bhima, one of the five Pandavas from the epic Mahabharata.
 This Goddess is the main deity of Dhungri region.
 You will be enthralled by the lush green cedar forest surrounding the Hadimba Temple.
 The temple has a Pagoda shaped roof and walls engraved with various figures.
 It is blissful to see the holy ceremony in which the idol of Hadimba Devi is carried in a palaki with much fanfare.

 Manali is truly nature’s paradise!
-It is the most vibrant and charming place in the lap of majestic Himalayas.
-This little hamlet in Himachal is highly influenced by both Himachali and hippie culture.
+It is the most charming place in the lap of majestic Himalayas and highly influenced by both Himachali and hippie culture.
 Don’t wait, just plan your trip to this perfect Himalayan escapade now!

 Get lost in nature and you will find yourself.
 The more you travel the more you learn.